AmritaPudasaini/Clustering-Political-Campaign/README.md

 # Clustering-Political-Campaign
-Clustering Political Campaign of Recent Election of Nepal.
+Clustering Political Campaign of the Recent Election of Nepal using k-means and dbscan (unsupervised machine learning algorithms).